-- Guide for Candidates, including copies of important forms. - Guide to the Nunavut Elections Act-a summary. - Use of Voters List form. - Consent forms and instructions for candidate representatives at the polling station. - Sign-off sheet to show you got the package. - Contact information at Elections Nunavut to assist you with any questions you may have.
+- Guide for Candidates, including copies of important forms. - Guide to the Nunavut Elections Act-a summary. - Use of Voters List form. - Consent forms and instructions for candidate representatives at the polling station. - Sign-off sheet to show you got the package. - Contact information for Elections Nunavut to assist you with any questions you may have.

-If the RO refuses a declaration of candidacy
+If the RO rejects a declaration of candidacy

-The Returning Officer refuses a declaration of candidacy if:
+The RO rejects a declaration of candidacy if: